foshardware/lsc/README.md

 ### Custom setup

-For any custom build (e. g. cabal-install) you will need at least GHC 8.
-There is a fallback build system in place which may lack behind in commits: [lsc-cabal](https://github.com/foshardware/lefdef) works with git submodules and cabal-install.
+For any custom build (e. g. cabal-install) you will need at least GHC 8. [lsc-cabal](https://github.com/foshardware/lsc-cabal) is a fallback build system based on cabal and git submodules but may lack behind in commits.

 ## Usage